khalef-khalil/agriWaste/backend/README.md

 - Marketplace with listings, orders, reviews, and messaging
 - REST API with public and authenticated endpoints
 - Admin interface for data management
+- Optimized database queries with proper ordering and related data fetching

 ## Technology Stack